GCC15/bilibili-captcha/README.md

 captcha_provider.py:

-This module is designed to represent the source of the captcha.
-An abstract base class (HttpCaptchaProvider) is defined to represent abstract captcha providers and a derived class (BilibiliCaptchaProvider) is defined to represent the specific captcha source we are attempting to recognize.
-If you want to define other captcha sources, you can define another class that inherits the abstract base class.
+This module is designed to represent the source of the CAPTCHA.
+An abstract base class (HttpCaptchaProvider) is defined to represent abstract CAPTCHA providers and a derived class (BilibiliCaptchaProvider) is defined to represent the specific CAPTCHA source we are attempting to recognize.
+If you want to define other CAPTCHA sources, you can define another class that inherits the abstract base class.
 Two methods thar must be overridden are _get_data_from_seq and _is_correct_response.
 They represent getting the data that needs to be submitted as part of the request to verify and checking whether the recognized sequence is true, respectively.